Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Tripping In (any downward pipe movement)

-• Be aware of the max. allowable pipe speeds both with and without the pumps on.
+• Be aware of the max.
+Allowable pipe speeds both with and without the pumps on.

 • If tripping in with a new assy be aware of the hydraulic bypass; was a rock bit run previously?